How To Make White Furniture Look Distressed And Naturally Worn

 The JTS and I pulled and pulled on them every way we could think of but they wouldn’t come out.
 We were going to remove the back but look at that.
 The chest was solid wood and well made.
 Well, I will just paint with the drawers in place.

-Sandpaper comes in a variety of grit sizes from 60 grit up to 7000.
+Sandpaper comes in various grit sizes from 60 grit up to 7000.
 I personally have never used anything above 220.
-Sixty grit is the coarsest and sometimes, if the paint really adheres to the wood, I will use 60 or 80 grit but very seldom.
+Sixty grit is the coarsest, and sometimes, if the paint really adheres to the wood, I will use 60 or 80 grit, but very seldom.
 One hundred or one hundred fifty are my go-to grit sizes for most projects.

 Next, I run the sandpaper over all the edges of the furniture where it would naturally wear.
 The amount of pressure you apply while sanding will depend on the type of paint and how long the paint has been cured.

-Usually, chalk paint will be harder to remove than latex paint but some of the latex paints are so well made that it takes a while to sand the paint from the furniture.
+Usually, chalk paint is harder to remove than latex paint, but some latex paints are so well made that it takes a while to sand the paint from the furniture.
 I sanded right through the paint and the primer on this project.
-When sanding the paint you can remove a lot or a little depending on your preference.
+When sanding the paint, you can remove a lot or a little, depending on your preference.

-After sanding the wood showing under the paint may look light or raw.
-I sometimes run a little dark wax on a rag over the raw wood to darken it.
+After sanding, the wood under the paint may look light or raw.
+I sometimes run a little dark wax over the raw wood on a rag to darken it.
 In this case, the wood didn’t look too light so I left it as is.
-It is not necessary to apply a sealer over distressed furniture, but you can if you like.
+Applying a sealer over distressed furniture is unnecessary, but you can if you like.

 Update The Hardware